emiliodicaprio/xhptdc8_babel/rust/readout/README.md

 ### Output Format
 #### csv
 The output files will be in csv format when either _no format is specified in command line_ or _--csv_ is specified.

-Format is:
-One line of text per hit, seperated by commas time, channel, type, bin
+Format is: One line of text per hit, seperated by commas: `time, channel, type, bin`

 #### binary
 The output files will be in binary format when either _-b_ or _--binary_ is specified in the command line parameters.

-Format is:
-Just the content of the `TDCHit` structure bit by bit.
-So 96 bits per hit, in the following order: time, channel, type, bin.
+Format is: Just the content of the `TDCHit` structure bit by bit.
+So `96 bits per hit`, in the following order: _time, channel, type, bin_.

 Note that _the representation of every value is set as a byte array in big-endian (network) byte order_.